Policy for Freedom of Expression

 6. Classes or other scheduled activities shall not be disrupted.

-7. Use of public address systems and amplified sound will not be permitted without prior written approval from the campus dean.
+7. Use of public address systems and amplified sound will not be permitted without prior written approval from the campus Dean of Student and Community Engagement or similar representative.

 8. Where an invited speaker is the object of protest, persons may demonstrate outside the building where the speech is taking place.
 Persons who wish to enter the building must do so as members of the audience and must give the speaker a respectful hearing.
 Failure to grant the speaker a respectful hearing may result in the offending persons being asked to leave.
 Signs, placards or similar paraphernalia associated with a demonstration will not be carried into the building.

 9. The safety and well-being of members of the campus community collectively and individually must be protected at all times.
 The college maintains the right to define the time, place and manner in which activities occur on campus.
-The campus dean will identify appropriate spaces for planned and spontaneous demonstrations.
+The campus Dean of Student and Community Engagement will identify appropriate spaces for planned and spontaneous demonstrations.

 10. College property must be protected at all times.